 How do I make a disposable drip tray?

 Take a pan or a box that fits in your smoker on the bottom rack, and there should be no more than a half-inch gap around the sides.
 Next, you take a large piece of foil and form a pan over the bottom of the box.
 Carefully fold or roll up the corners so your foil pan will keep its shape.

-If you are lucky, you could find some disposable trays at the dollar store or check out this amazon affiliate link.
-Try not to overthink the drip tray because this is a tool to make your life easy with quick cleanup and is not necessary for good food.
+If you are lucky, you can find some disposable trays at the dollar store or check out this Amazon affiliate link.
+Try not to overthink the drip tray because this is a tool to make your life easy with quick cleanup and is unnecessary for good food.

 How do I clean my Masterbuilt electric smoker?

 Cleaning a smoker should be limited to loose debris, grease, ashes, and pan drippings.
-You never want to remove your smoker seasoning, as this imparts that wonderful smoked flavors to all your meats.
+You never want to remove your smoker seasoning, which imparts that wonderful smoked flavors to all your meats.

 I start by running my smoker with a pan full of hot water to steam the inside of the unit.
 Then, using a clean rag (old t-shirt), wipe down all the racks and remove them as I go.

-Next, I wipe the inside top, and down the side walls to remove the debris and grease.
+Next, I wipe the inside top and down the side walls to remove the debris and grease.
 The trays near the bottom should be catching anything that falls so you can pull them out and dump them into your garbage.
-Continue wiping the remaining surfaces including the inside of the door and the door seal.
+Continue wiping the remaining surfaces, including the door’s inside and the door seal.

-Finally, you need to wipe out your wood chip tray each time, prior to preheating your smoker, for the best results.
+Finally, it would help to wipe out your wood chip tray each time before preheating your smoker for the best results.
 Any ashes or used wood debris can reduce the amount of smoke this unit will produce.

 My Masterbuilt electric smoker is not smoking?